deanoko/cse15l-lab-reports/labreport3.md

 - Useful: searching for whole word, so I can find only typing word will show out all the lines eventhought the word is normal.

-`Example 1:"Korea" changed to realistic will show only realistic not unrealistic
+`Example 1: "Korea" changed to realistic will show only realistic not unrealistic.'

 ```
 `$ grep -w "realistic" technical/*/*.txt`